-January 21, 2020 For Immediate Release Contact: Megan Graziano 315-798-5229
+February 11, 2020 For Immediate Release Contact: Megan Graziano 315-798-5229

-Oneida County to Host Car Seat Safety Event
+Oneida County to Host Monthly Car Seat Safety Events

-The Oneida County Health Department and the Oneida County Sheriff's Office will be hosting a car seat safety event next week.
+The Oneida County Health Department and the Oneida County Sheriff's Office will be hosting monthly car seat safety events this year.

-The event will take place from 2 p.m. to 5 p.m. on January 29, 2020 at the Deerfield Fire Station in Utica.
 Car seats will be available to income-qualified candidates by appointment only.
 For those already in possession of a car seat, a certified technician will be available to check that it is installed properly.
+The events will take place once a month at the Deerfield Fire Station in Utica.
+The following are the dates and times: